 Most Expensive Auto Insurance Companies in Nevada

-On the other hand, Encompass, Bristol West, and Allstate ranked as the three most expensive car insurance providers in Nevada from our set of 16 carriers.
-These three companies annual rates for our study's benchmark motorists were 70% greater than the state average, with an average of $2,097 a year!
+On the other hand, Encompass, MetLife, and Mercury ranked as the three most expensive car insurance providers in Nevada from our set of 12 carriers.
+These three companies annual rates for our study's benchmark motorists were 44% greater than the state average, with an average of $2,292 a year!

 |Rank||Company||Average Annual Premium|

 On a local level, we broke down the data into some of Nevada’s largest cities to help drivers get a better idea of which auto insurance companies had the cheapest rates in their area.
 While there were the insurers who are best for lower rates overall, each Nevada cities has their own rank of cheap insurers.
-Below is a table showcasing 10 Nevada places and their three cheapest auto insurance providers.
-Note that these numbers are based on our sample drivers and may not reflect your actual rates.
+Below is a table showcasing places in Nevada and their three cheapest auto insurance providers.
+Note that these numbers are based on our sample driver and may not reflect your actual rates.